atom-box/sandReact/README.md

 ## For setting up react and learning the syntax I used:

-* "The Road to React" by Robin Wieruch
+* Book: "The Road to React" by Robin Wieruch
-* "Pragmatic Programmers: React for Real" by Ludovico Fischer , ed.
+* Book: "Pragmatic Programmers: React for Real" by Ludovico Fischer , ed.
 Brian Hogan
-* Pluralsight: Samer Buna's course "Getting Started".
+* Course: Pluralsight's Samer Buna's course "Getting Started".
 ## For content ideas I used:
 * Coding Bat